 I’ll be honest with you.
-It’ll be difficult to get your written works read, in this world full of noise.
+Getting your works read in this world full of noise is difficult.

 How you title your content determines how much engagement you’ll get for that content.

 Because each of your content’s headline reflects its quality.
 We often neglect the headline during Writing.
 We assume it’s not important we spend hours (even) on the headline.

 You can sacrifice weeks in creating your content.
 You can invest thousands of dollars to run Facebook or Google advertisements, to drive converting traffic.
 If your headline isn’t attractive enough, your efforts will bring poor results, and you’ll lose thousands.

 I decided to study what catchy headlines convert for big blogs out there.
 I mean, several blogs accrue millions of dollars per month through Content Marketing, and I noticed certain title examples peculiar with these websites.

 These guys follow a certain creative headline pattern in appearing their written contents before thousands, either free or paid.
 Catchy newsletter headlines, for example, are secrets easy to emulate.

 I once used these catchy title examples secret freely on Nairaland Forum’s comment section to amass about one thousand visitors to my blog, in less than 50 minutes.
 And on that day, I had about ninety more email subscribers.